 Surgical Differences

-As we noted earlier, saline implants are filled after the shell is placed in your chest.
+As we noted earlier, saline implants are filled after the outer shell is placed in your chest.
 So they don’t need a large incision compared to silicone implants.
 Plus, say you look in the mirror, and you want that ‘rack’ to be more impressive.
 You can ask your surgeon to ‘pump them up,’ and you don’t need more surgery.

 But you cannot change the size of silicone implants.
 It’s a done deal unless you have revision surgery.

-You want implants, but there are differences in who can get which type.
+You want implants, but there are differences in who can get which implant type.
 For breast reconstruction, women can get either implant at any age.
 But for breast augmentation, saline implants have FDA approval for those who are 18 and older.
 Women must be at least 22 to get silicone implants.

 FDA reports the difference is that removing ruptured silicone implants is more problematic, so they don’t want younger women getting those.

 Suppose you’re thrilled about the idea of perking up your ‘girls.’
-So, set up a Houston breast augmentation consultation with Dr. Ashley Steinberg today.
-She’ll cover the risks and benefits of breast implants and help you decide if the procedure is a good option for you.
+So, set up a Houston breast augmentation surgery consultation with Dr. Ashley Steinberg today.

 References